TechLabCommunity/AFArray/README.md

 # AFArray

-Simple Array Structure for Arduino with template.
+Simple Array Structure for Arduino Framework with template.

 **Version 0.1**

+## Compatibility

+Tested with ATmega328p.

 ## Declare and initialize